-A beautiful timber house, perched atop a hill, is an integral reflection of owner, Bernelle Verster’s passion for water and nature.
+A beautiful timber and rammed earth house, perched atop a hill, is an integral reflection of owner, Bernelle Verster’s passion for water and nature.
 The house, which has a nautical feel, cascades down the steep site like falling water.

 The choice of site for bioprocess engineer Bernelle Verster’s new house was guided by the position of the toilet.
 This serendipitously led her to a location on the steep slopes of the Muizenberg mountains, overlooking the Zandvlei lagoon in Cape Town’s Lakeside area.

 Verster decided to install a dry toilet that would not be connected to the municipal sewerage system, and designed the bathroom at the lowest point of the house.
 “The slope of the site means you can gravity-flow your grey water [from shower and basin], and design irrigation to work with the slope.
 The bathroom [and toilet] is at the bottom of the house and thus the house is connected to the land by the water,” she says.